storybookjs/react-native/docs/src/pages/guides/guide-react-native/index.md

 npm run storybook
 ```

+### Start App
+To see your Storybook stories on the device, you should start your mobile app for the <platform> of your choice (typically ios or android).
+(Note that due to an implementation detail, your stories will only show up in the left pane of your browser window after your device has connected to this storybook server.)

 ### Historical notes

 Some context may be useful if you've used older versions of Storybook for RN and find these instructions confusing.